razortrax/compliance-app/documentation/pagesContentOutline.md

 Component definitions:

 * Logo \- in header. static.
-TBD content, logo not established so use “ComplianceApp” text in proper sized text in style compliant font aligned left
+Uses PNG logo file (`public/fleetrax-logo.png`) with direct img tags for reliable display across all pages
 * Name \- in header. populate contextually as specified below.
 Aligned left with proper padding to right of Logo
 * TopNav \- in header. populate contextually as specified below.
 Aligned left with proper padding to right of Name
 * Account \- in header. account icon from clerk for managing logged in user.
 Aligned left.